Star Wars as shorthand for the great slowdown in innovation

 by Chris Zappone

 It may just be one of those things but the rise and rise of the Star Wars franchise has coincided neatly with the slowdown in productivity-lifting innovation that has been commented on by people like author Neal Stephenson and economist Tyler Cowen.
 When I talk about “innovation”, I mean inventions that significantly change and improve the life we’re living today.
-To provide a benchmark, let’s say significant innovation would be interplanetary space travel and the breakthrough technologies that allow civilians to achieve it.
+To provide a benchmark, let’s say “significant innovation” would be the breakthrough technologies needed for interplanetary space travel.

 The overlap between the triumph of Star Wars and the flattening out of the breakthrough horizon in reality hit home with me while watching my son’s interest in Star Wars grow.
 I was seven when the first Star Wars movie was released.
 The excitement for me then was real.
 And like my brother and friends, I couldn’t get enough of the experience.
 We drew imagined space ships and colonies, blending what was possible around Earth with what Star Wars spurred us to imagine in galaxies, ahem, far, far away.
 Decades later, I listen as my six-year-old son reads from his Star Wars Legobook and he asks me what the words “limited edition” or “exclusive” mean.
 The hardbound book is essentially a catalog of Star Wars merchandise.
 But the catalog itself is for sale.
 One more thing to buy.